joaomarceloods/webpack-refresher/README.md

 the output file doesn't include any of the unused functions.
 In fact, it's clever enough to include just the *result* of the `add` function!

+## Double Imports

+Even if a file is imported by two or more files, Webpack will bundle that file just once.
+In other words, the code in that file won't execute multiple times.